 "Don't miss the chance to be exhibited in the international festival of xxxxx (actually a serious one).
 Click... well, not actually in the festival, but at a gallery in the same city, at the same time.
 Cool huh?
 For one image, you have to pay...$x, for a series....$y"

 A friend photographer of mine, Stratos Kalafatis, told me something that I think made me wiser as a photographer.
-There will be some point in your photography path, that the work you have done will be able to make such impact, that the world will have no choice, but to turn to your direction and see it.
+There will be some point in your photography path when the work you have done will be able to make such an impact, that the world will have no choice, but to turn in your direction and see it.
 This is the only kind of work that makes sense, in photography and in any form of art.

-The means of photography poses a significant obstacle to new photographers.
+The means of photography pose a significant obstacle to new photographers.
 It is easy.
 You can grab a modern camera, click and make a more or less right exposure.
 This does not make it art.
 A musical instrument for example forces you to understand that.
-Just sit on a piano and try to play music.
+Just sit on the piano and try to play music.
 You can't.
-Anyone understands that you need many years to learn how to play the piano, before you can make your own music.
+Anyone understands that you need many years to learn how to play the piano before you can make your own music.
 This is the same with photography and any other form of art.

 So instead of spending time entering competitions, I will try to spend my time working and trying to master my instrument so that I can create work that resonates with myself and the rest of the world.